If you've blocked our ad, please consider unblocking it.

 Results Title 1 Title 2 Title 3 Prologue Sub Game POWER ON Extra Core Goal Game Main Game Core Stage Extra Clear Game Over Boss Battle Core Stage Selection Play Demo 1 Play Demo 2 Extra Boss Battle Clear Extra Results Stage End Boss Battle Single Mode Play Demo 1 Start Extra End Extra Goal Game Extra GameOver Company Names Logo + Title Main Game End Play Demo 2 Start Boss Battle GameOver Play Demo 1 End Extra Stage Selection Main Game Clear End Play Demo 2 End Boss Battle Stage Selection

 Normally, there are 3 types of Squeakers, Yellow, Green, and Blue ones.
 However, a red one exists in game completely unseen, complete with it's own unique AI!
-The Squeaker's behaviour is similar to that of the green one, throwing small bombs, but throws them faster.
+The Squeaker's behaviour is similar to that of the green one, throwing small bombs, but moves over greater distances and can double jump.
 Via hacking, it can still be seen.

 Unused Copy Palettes